larryLIU007/larryLIU007.github.io/content/writings/The Last Big Thing Part1/index.md

 *This article, the first in a three-part series, explores the landscape of traditional payment systems, from their historical origins to modern digital transformations.*

-*The second part will explore the unique advantages of blockchain technology in payments and assess the current state of crypto payments.
+*The <a href="https://larryliu007.github.io/writings/the-last-big-thing-part2/" style="color: #0E97CB;">second part</a> will explore the unique advantages of blockchain technology in payments and assess the current state of crypto payments.
 The final installment will analyze emerging trends and revolutionary possibilities that could reshape how we transfer value in the future.*

 # 1. Introduction